NVIDIAGameWorks/kaolin/docs/notes/installation.rst

 ------------------------

 ..
 Note::
-    We recommend installing Kaolin into a virtual environment, for instance with `Anaconda <https://www.anaconda.com/>`_:
+    We recommend installing Kaolin into a virtual environment.
+For instance to create a new environment with `Anaconda <https://www.anaconda.com/>`_:

     .. code-block:: bash